-Setpoint Schedule configuration provides a quick and easy way to create, edit, and save different Setpoint Schedules for the Setpoint Scheduler (SPS) control blocks in the configuration.
+Setpoint Schedule configuration provides a quick and easy way to create, edit, and save up to 20 different Setpoint Schedules for the Setpoint Scheduler (SPS) control blocks in the configuration.
 An operator can interact with the configured schedules through the Setpoint Program Operate display at the operator interface or operation can be directed through integral actions connected by Softwiring functions.